h3rmel/isa-arch/README-EN.md

 Summary:

-- `posts-normal/`: Conventional way of creating a component
+- `normal/`: Conventional way of creating a component
+- `isa-with-context/`: Using the I.S.A architecture and only tools present in React itself (Context API)
-- `posts-isa-with-context/`: Using the I.S.A architecture and only tools present in React itself
+- `isa-with-context-and-reducer/`: Using the I.S.A architecture and only tools present in React itself (Context API + useReducer)

 ### A dose of reality